zanbaldwin/zanbaldwin.github.io/content/posts/fun-experiments-in-php/index.md

 Stream wrappers don't extend or implement anything in PHP core, but we need to implement a minimum of 5 methods to process an incoming stream.

-The first is `stream_open()`; we’re just checking that the file specified exists and taking note of its path.
+The first is `stream_open()`; we're just checking that the file specified exists and taking note of its path.

 ```php
 <?php